-Type – this is a single selectbox that defines at the same time the column data type, editor input type for the back-end (and front-end) editor, and the filter type.
-Possible options:
+Type – this is a single selectbox that defines the column data type, editor input type for the back-end (and front-end) editor, and filter type.

 - One-line string.
-This is the most “simple” text type, suitable for short strings, the generated column will have a “string” (“text”) data type, one-line text input filter type, and one-line text input editor input type in the editor.
+This is the simplest text type suitable for short strings.
+The generated column will have a “string” (“text”) data type, a one-line text input filter type, and a one-line text input editor input type in the editor.

 - Multi-line string.
-This is another option for a text type, suitable for longer strings, the generated column will have a string data type, one-line text input filter type, and multi-line editor (“memo”) input type.
+Another option for a text type.
+This is suitable for longer strings.
+The generated column will have a string data type, a one-line text input filter type, and a multi-line editor (“memo”) input type.

 - One-line selectbox.
-This is an option for columns, where cells can have one of several possible options as a value at a time (e.g. colors: “red”, “green”, “blue”).
-The generated column will have a string data type, a select box filter, a select box editor input.
+This is an option for columns, where cells can have one of several concurrent options as a value (e.g. colors: “red”, “green”, “blue”).
+The generated column will have a string data type, a select box filter, and a select box editor input.

 - Multi-line selectbox.
-This is an option for columns, where cells can have several of possible options as a value at a time (e.g. purchased modules: module 1, module 2, module 3).
-The generated columns will have a string data type, a select box filter, a multi-selectbox editor input.
+This is an option for columns, where cells can have several concurrent options as a value (e.g. purchased modules: module 1, module 2, module 3).
+The generated columns will have a string data type, a select box filter, and a multi-select box editor input.

 - Integer.
 This is an option for integer numeric columns.
 The generated column will have an integer data type, a number filter, and a text/numeric editor input.

 - Float.
-This is an option for float numeric columns.
+This is an option for the Float numeric columns.
 The generated column will have a float data type, a number filter, and a masked text/numeric editor input.

 - URL link.
 This is an option for URL link columns.
 The generated columns will have an URL link data type, a text filter, and a text editor input with URL validation.

-- E-mail link.
+- E-mail.
 This is an option for E-mail columns.
-The generated columns will have an e-mail link data type, a text filter and a text editor input type with E-mail address validation.
+The generated columns will have an e-mail link data type, a text filter, and a text editor input type with E-mail address validation.

 - Image.
 This is an option for image columns.
 The generated columns will have an Image data type, no filter, and a text editor input.

 - Attachment.
 This is an option for attachment columns.
-The generated columns will have a “URL link data type”, no filter, an a “Browse media library” input to attach files.
+The generated columns will have a “URL link data type”, no filter, and a “Browse media library” input to attach files.

-Default value.
-This is an optional input, here you can define a default value of the column which will be pre-filled in the editor inputs, and in the filter inputs (this can be disabled).
-If the column type is One-line selectbox, or Multi-line selectbox, and some possible values are defined (see point #7), this input will become a dropdown of the possible values.
+Editor predefined value.
+This is an optional input, where you can define a default value of the column which will be pre-filled in the editor inputs, and in the filter inputs (which can be disabled).
+If the column type is a One-line selectbox or Multi-line selectbox, and some possible values are defined (see point #7), this input will become a dropdown of the possible values.

 Possible values.
 This is a “taggable” input, which appears only for One-line selectbox and Multi-line selectbox types.
-Here you can define all the possible values, separating them with a comma.
+Here you can define all the possible values by separating them with a comma.

 Data preview shows the data preview (first 4 cells) for the initialized columns.
-Does not show up for manually added column blocks.
+Data preview does not show up for manually added column blocks.

-To create the wpDataTable just click “Create the table and open in editor” button, the wpDataTable will be generated, and you will be redirected to the back-end editor.
+To create the wpDataTable, click the “Create the table” button.
+A dropdown will appear, where you can choose whether you prefer to open the table in the standard editor, or in an Excel-like editor.
+After choosing one, the wpDataTable will be generated, and you will be redirected to the back-end editor.